 That said (and again, like critical thinking) we can identify key competencies that underwrite these relationships, to include:

 - Discernment and Judgement

 - Risk acceptance

 Note that these six competencies are not simple skills that we build and apply.
 People are too complex for what I would deride as a fixed “drop down menu” approach to leading.
 Rather, taken together they represent a “growth mindset”, a recognition that we don’t have all the answers, that “unknowing” is normal, and that the process of investigating and learning never ends.

 You must see that these competencies align with the philosophy of and evidence based activities we employ in FYS.
-The QFT, the PSP, wicked problems and Issue Maps, critical thinking, writing and speaking to share and collaborate, finding that personal quest…these all flow from and to leadership and leading.
+The Roadmaps and Milestones project, wicked problems and Issue Maps, critical thinking, writing and speaking to share and collaborate, finding that personal quest…these all flow from and to leadership and leading.

 FYS is as much a leadership laboratory as it is a learning laboratory.
 Like knowledge, we develop leadership through “desirable difficulty” (Bjork & Bjork, 2009), changing contexts, regular practice and timely feedback.